slbailey/Retrovue/docs/domain/Enricher.md

 The word "enricher" is universal.
 We do not use "enhancer," "overlay stage," or "post-processor."

-- "ingest enricher" means an enricher with scope=ingest.
+- "ingest enricher" means an enricher with type=ingest.
-- "playout enricher" means an enricher with scope=playout.
+- "playout enricher" means an enricher with type=playout.
-- "AssetDraft" is the ingest-time object before catalog promotion.
+- "Asset" is the ingest-time object before catalog promotion.
 - "Playout plan" is the channel's assembled output plan prior to ffmpeg launch.

 ## See also